Moonbear2001/Pygame-Arcade/notes.md

 - unhappy with SceneManager registry, how else can it be done (seems hard)

 - text render uilities should just return a surface (avoid rendering frame after frame)
-- save load manager needs to be much more versatile

 KNOWN BUGS

 - switching between clicker and settings can stack scenes

+CURRENTLY WORKING ON

+- save load manager needs to be much more versatile